joeylink/docs/murano/products/device_api/http/README.md

 <alias>=<value>
 ```

-If the dataport is not updated before timeout:
+If the resource is not updated before timeout:

 ```
 HTTP/1.1 304 Not Modified